DivyomChaudhary/DivyomChaudhary/README.md

 ### 🇮🇳 Keeping up with the #Grind

 I am a developer driven by the intersection of **technology and public safety**.
-My current focus is building solutions to protect traffic personnel in India during high-AQI periods, ensuring those who keep our streets safe are protected by the latest in computer vision and data science.
+My current focus is building solutions to ensure society is protected by the latest in Computer Vision, Gen AI and data science.

 ---